-Subsequent Events - The Organization evaluated subsequent events through January 14, 2022, when these financial statements were available to be issued.
+Subsequent Events - The Organization evaluated subsequent events through February 9, 2023, when these financial statements were available to be issued.

-Recently Adopted Accounting Pronouncements - In May 2014, FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers.
-ASU 2014-09 clarifies the principles for recognizing revenue and develops a common revenue standard under U.S. GAAP under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The organization adopted the provisions of ASU 2014-09 and the related ASUs as of July 1, 2020 using a modified retrospective approach, which resulted in no cumulative effect adjustment to net assets as of July 1, 2020.
-There was no change in the timing and amount of revenue recognition as a result of the adoption of this ASU.
+Revenue Recognition - The Organization follows ASC 606, Revenue from Contracts with Customers.
+ASC 606 clarifies the principles for recognizing revenue and develops a common revenue standard under U.S. GAAP under which an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The Organization does not have significant revenues that are subject to ASC 606.